PoeCoh/Dreamland/README.md

    - Application verifies that all prior steps have been completed
    - Application notes current time for logging purposes
    - Process for board ends when
-     - User clicks `Complete`, Process list is updated for serial number
+     - User clicks `Complete`, Process Record is updated for serial number

        Serial Number | Process
        ------------- | -------
        sd399Dh3123 | `{"SMT":["YYYYMMDDHHmmSS","YYYYMMDDHHmmSS"],"AOI":["YYYYMMDDHHmmSS","YYYYMMDDHHmmSS"],"Build":["YYYYMMDDHHmmSS","YYYYMMDDHHmmSS"]}`

-     - User clicks `Issue`, an Issue Record is generated instead of updating the serial number's process list
+     - User clicks `Issue`, an Issue Record is generated instead of updating the serial number's Process Record

        Serial Number | Created | Closed
        ------------- | ----- | ------
        sd399Dh3123 | `{"Process":"Build","Created On":"YYYYMDDHHmmSS","Created By":"Ben","Issue":"Shits fucked up"}` | `{"Process":"Rework","Closed On":"YYYYMMDDHHmmSS","Closed By":"Ben","Notes":"Fixed everything"}`

      - User scans another board, prior board is assumed complete
+4. User requests new job when out of available assemblies for this process, or flags the process itself
+   - User can request a new job at any point, but if nothing has changed they will be served the same assembly/process
+   - If user flags a process management will be immediantly notified

 # Serial Number Details